interrogator/corpkit/README.md

 #### `interrogator()`

 * Use [Tregex](http://nlp.stanford.edu/~manning/courses/ling289/Tregex.html) to search parse trees for complex lexicogrammatical phenomena
-* Search Stanford dependencies (whichever variety you like) for information about the role, governor or index of a token matching a regular expression
+* Search Stanford dependencies (whichever variety you like) for information about the role, governor dependent or index of a token matching a regular expression
 * Return words or phrases, POS/group/phrase tags, raw counts, or all three.
 * Return lemmatised or unlemmatised results
 * Look for keywords in each subcorpus, and chart their keyness
 * Look for ngrams in each subcorpus, and chart their frequency
-* Customisable wordlists for lemmatisation (augmenting use of `WordNet`), determiner/stopword stripping, UK-US spelling conversion (though is pains us all), etc.
+* Customisable wordlists for lemmatisation (augmenting use of `WordNet`), determiner/stopword stripping, UK-US spelling conversion (though it pains us all), etc.

 #### `plotter()`